AdaProb: Efficient Machine Unlearning via Adaptive Probability: Methods

-The core of our method lies in the formulation of an optimization objective tailored to adjust the model's output distribution in such a manner that it effectively ``forgets" the information related to the forget set $\mathcal{D}_f$, while maintaining or even enhancing its performance on the retain set $\mathcal{D}_r$.
-To this end, we introduce an optimization objective designed to measure the discrepancy between the desired output distribution and the one currently produced by the model with original weights $\mathbf{w}$.
+The core of our method lies in formulating an optimization objective that adjusts the model's output distribution to effectively forget the information in the forget set $\mathcal{D}_\text{f}$ while preserving performance on the retain set $\mathcal{D}_\text{r}$.
+We first change the forget set output distributions to uniform distributions to obscure learned patterns, and keep the original model output distribution for the retain set to maintain performance.
+Then, the optimization minimizes the discrepancy between current outputs $g(x;\mathbf{w})$ and original distributions $f(x;\mathbf{w})$.
+After obtaining the optimal output distributions, we backpropagate to update the model weights, teaching the network to realize these adjusted predictions.